VAT Working Group

 - the extension of the existing Mini One Stop Shop (MOSS) to distance sales of goods from third countries.

-This proposal is the final act of a journey that started few years ago when the European Commission's Directorate General for Taxation and Customs Union (DG TAXUD) commissioned Deloitte a study on the application of VAT in the cross-border e-commerce situations.
+The Directive is the final act of a journey that started few years ago when the European Commission's Directorate General for Taxation and Customs Union (DG TAXUD) commissioned Deloitte a study on the application of VAT in the cross-border e-commerce situations.

 - the new rules will involve that the cost of collecting VAT will exceed the collected revenue, violating a good tax policy principle according to which the cost of collection must be lower than the tax collected;